What I Wish People Knew About Type 3c Diabetes

 You read that right, I don’t have a pancreas at all!

 In December 2015, I woke up with severe abdominal pain.
 At first I thought it may have been a stomach ache and tried to rest.
 As the day went on, the pain continued to get more severe.
 And when I say severe, I mean the worst pain I have ever felt.
 It is difficult to even put the experience into words.
 I was visiting my parents for Christmas and my mom drove me to the local emergency room.
-What I thought would be a quick trip turned into a 4 week stay.
+What I thought would be a quick trip turned into a four-week stay.
 I was diagnosed with pancreatitis and they spent those weeks trying to get the pain under control and figure out why this was happening.

-The journey to figure out why I, a 25 year old with no family history and no alcohol use, was having repeated episodes of pancreatitis took about 7 months.
+The journey to figure out why I, a 25 year old with no family history and no alcohol use, was having repeated episodes of pancreatitis took about seven months.
 I was in and out of the hospital every few weeks with recurring flares.
 I’ll spare all of the details, but it was finally determined that I had two genetic mutations in the SPINK gene and the CFTR gene.
 The combination of these gene mutations explained why I had chronic pancreatitis.
 I consulted with several doctors at different hospitals and they all agreed that the best plan of action to improve my quality of life would be to perform a total pancreatectomy.

 I had my surgery on February 2, 2017, a little over 1 year after my first diagnosed pancreatitis flare.
 The surgery is called a total pancreatectomy with autologous islet cell transplant (TPAIT).
-The surgeon removed my pancreas, spleen, gall bladder, duodenum, and lower portion of my stomach.
+The surgeon removed my pancreas, spleen, gall bladder, duodenum and lower portion of my stomach.
 As people with diabetes know, insulin is incredibly important, so in an ideal case, the surgeon would remove the pancreas and isolate the islet cells from the pancreas and transplant them into my liver.
-According to my surgeon, 36.9% of patients in his research studies became independent from insulin after islet transplant.
+According to my surgeon, 36.9 percent of patients in his research studies became independent from insulin after islet transplant.
 Hearing this before surgery made me optimistic, however there was extensive damage and calcification to my pancreas when they removed it and the islet cell yield made my transplant unsuccessful.
 I have been fully insulin dependent since the second my pancreas was removed from my body.

 So I want to explain briefly exactly what type 3c diabetes is.
 It is referred to as “pancreatogenic” diabetes, which means diabetes that results from a pancreatic condition.
 Examples of pancreatic conditions could be exocrine insufficiency, pancreatitis, cystic fibrosis, pancreatic cancer, or partial or total pancreatectomy.
 As you can imagine, it is a complex condition that is not widely researched or even recognized by many medical professionals.
 After asking my close TPAIT friends, most of us don’t even have the diagnosis of type 3c in our charts, because insurance won’t cover devices and supplies under that diagnosis code.
 Most of us have type 1 diabetes as our chart diagnosis, an entirely different autoimmune condition.